tonywenuon/reading-progress/reading-record.md

 ## 5. Multi-passage BERT: A Globally Normalized BERT Model for Open-domain Question Answering

 ### Good aspects:
-Laverage the BERT to extract answer from the background knowledge.
+Leverage the BERT to extract answer from the background knowledge.
 It provides that (1) global normalization makes QA model more stable by injecting a large number of parasssages.
 (2) treat the passage granularity with the passage window length (100) and sliding window with 50, this is helpful for getting all of the information.
-(3)
+(3) Leveraging a BERT-based passage ranker improves the performance.
 ### Good Limitations:
+1. There is no reasoning process (inter-correlation among passages) between the paragraphs in the model.

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbNDYxNTQ5NzQ4LDE3MTE2NTY5MCwxNzk2ND
-Y4NzEwLC0xNjcxMDYxNCwtOTMxOTIyNjg3LDE0MjU3NDc3NjQs
-NzQ1MjAyNzc4LDE1MjYxNjk2NjksLTE0NTg0Mjk5MzldfQ==
+eyJoaXN0b3J5IjpbLTIxNzA4Njg1Miw0NjE1NDk3NDgsMTcxMT
+Y1NjkwLDE3OTY0Njg3MTAsLTE2NzEwNjE0LC05MzE5MjI2ODcs
+MTQyNTc0Nzc2NCw3NDUyMDI3NzgsMTUyNjE2OTY2OSwtMTQ1OD
+QyOTkzOV19
 -->